Create a real-time application inventory

 info: Configuration replaced in binary: /home/liming/workspace/chalk/chalk

-The resulting binary will be fully configured, and can be moved or copied to other machines withouth losing the configuration.
-The binaries will continue posting reports to the API server as long as your server container stays up, and as long as the IP address is correct.
+The resulting binary will be fully configured and can be moved or copied to other machines without losing the configuration.
+The binaries will continue posting reports to the API server as long as your server container stays up and the IP address is correct.

 There's nothing else you need to do to keep this new configuration -- Chalk rewrites data fields in its own binary when saving the configuration changes.

-We can build and deploy some sample containers using Chalk, so you can see real data in the database.
+If you do not have your own container to use for this demonstration, we can build and deploy a sample container using Chalk, allowing you to see real data in the database.

 First, we'll write a script for this: